Skip to main content

 Click into the window and press ENTER to show the login prompt.
 Login using the following credentials:

-• Localhost login: student
+• Localhost login: admin

 • Password: Pa$$w0rd